Who We Are

 Hansen Planning Group is a Utah-based planning and consulting firm.
 We advise local governments on legislative and administrative decisions by providing civic planning, research, ordinance drafting, and other professional services.

-Our team is headed by Mike Hansen, AICP, who has over two decades of experience and has completed over 100 planning and ordinance projects in the last seven years, mostly for Utah communities.
+Our team is headed by Mike Hansen, AICP, who has over two decades of experience and has completed nearly 200 planning and ordinance projects in the last decade.

 Mike Hansen